 ‘He would.
 He needs to know we have this reach but that we’re not monsters, that we could have done as we wished with her little sister as well -‘

 ‘Primary-aged.
-What I’ve spent a long time setting up is getting the older girl to agree with all this.’
+What I’ve spent a long time setting up is getting the older girl to agree to all this.’

-‘She’ll be waiting in a neutral place, with someone she trusts with her.
-You’ll arrive and speak with her.
+‘She’ll be waiting at a neutral place, with someone she trusts with her, you’ll arrive and speak with her.
 It’s necessary you do actually make this trip, even though the photo which reaches him is a fake.
-Photos on this meeting now won’t be used unless they have to be, later.
+Photos of this meeting now won’t be used unless they have to, later.